Winnipeg Internet Providers

 No contractUp to 1.5 Gbps

 Wakey is worth checking if price is your main concern.
-It advertises unlimited internet from $29 and no long-term contracts, with faster cable tiers available.
-Some Winnipeg plans may offer higher upload speeds than older cable tiers, but availability is address-specific.
+It advertises unlimited internet from $29 and no contracts, with faster cable tiers available.
+Some Winnipeg plans may offer higher upload speeds than older cable tiers, but availability is address based.

 Best forBudget shoppers